 Assessing your situation means taking an honest look at your situation.
 Are you super healthy and active, or do you have a chronic condition or two that may worsen as you age?
 Answering this question will help you decide if you need the most coverage possible or if you can take a little risk.

 Also, if several hundred dollars per month out of your retirement income when you’re in your 70s and beyond isn’t an issue for you, then, by all means, get the best coverage available.
 However, if your budget is a little tighter, it might be necessary to think creatively.

 One of the best things Medicare did from the very beginning is to lay out a simple, standardized system for gap coverage.
 Currently, there are 10 standardized plans on the market, identified by the letters A through N. The benefit, and what makes Medicare supplement so easy, is that Plan A from Aetna is exactly the same as Plan A from Humana, or any other carrier.

 The lettered plan system makes shopping super simple.
 As a consumer, all you have to do is figure out the coverage you need, then go price shopping.
-This simplicity is nowhere to be found in Medicare Advantage plans, which truly take an expert to figure out.
+This simplicity is nowhere to be found in Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B)...., which truly take an expert to figure out.